Atomic Habits vs Tiny Habits: Which Method Fits You

 • Write down an identity statement (“I am the type of person who…”) for the habit you are building

-Ready to apply these frameworks?
-Start by identifying your sticking point using the Fit-First Filter, then pick one tiny behavior to practice this week.
-Progress compounds from showing up consistently – not from perfection.
+Start by identifying your sticking point using the Goals and Progress Fit-First Filter, then pick one tiny behavior to practice this week.
+If you want to go deeper, our guide on why habits fail covers the most common breakdowns, and our precommitment psychology guide explains how to lock in commitment before motivation fades.
+Progress compounds from showing up consistently, not from perfection.

 Related articles in this guide